upf-gti/HDR4EU/README.md

 - Create HDRE file:

-Drag and OpenEXR file to the canvas and select the cubemap's face size.
+Drag and OpenEXR `exr` or Radiance `hdr` file to the canvas and select the cubemap's face size.
 When the generation completes, you will find the section `Actions` - `Export` - `Environment` in the menu bar.

 - Add 3D objects to the scene: